Lapratomo24/milestone-one/README.md

 ### Code

 - The website [W3Schools](https://www.w3schools.com/) was used as a guidance on how to create and position elements found on the website, from which the bootstrap library also originates from.
-- Code Institute' own Love Running and Coders Coffeehouse projects were also used as a reference.
+- Code Institute's own Love Running and Coders Coffeehouse projects were also used as a reference.
 - The website [Getcssscan](https://getcssscan.com/css-box-shadow-examples) was used for elements shadows.

 ### Content